Hillary Clinton Slammed For Pushing Trump-Putin Conspiracy Theory In Wake Of Capitol Riots

 During Monday's episode of her You and Me Both podcast, former Democratic presidential candidate Hillary Clinton floated the unsubstantiated theory that Donald Trump spoke to Russian President Vladimir Putin before the storming of the U.S. Capitol, which many have blamed the U.S. leader for inciting.

-“I would love to see his phone records to see whether he was talking to Putin the day that the insurgents invaded our Capitol,” she said, per The New York Post.
+"I would love to see his phone records to see whether he was talking to Putin the day that the insurgents invaded our Capitol," she said, per the New York Post.

 "I don't know what's worse: if she actually believes this is a possibility or if she's recklessly throwing out a conspiracy theory like this in some misguided effort to get Democrats to rehash Russia investigations," progressive commentator Emma Vigeland tweeted.